Worried About Precocious Puberty? How to Talk to Your Pediatrician

 Your pediatrician will probably start out asking a lot of questions about the child’s development and both parents’ medical history.
 A physical exam allows the doctor to compare the child’s development to his or her actual age.

 Blood and urine tests help detect abnormal hormone levels.
-Doctors use imaging and scanning tests (CT scans, MRIs, and ultrasound) to look for tumors that could have set off early puberty.
+Doctors sometimes use imaging and scanning tests (CT scans, MRIs, and ultrasound) to look for tumors that could have set off early puberty.
 In most cases, however, there is no apparent anatomical cause.

 An X-ray of the child's wrist can help determine how quickly the bones are maturing.
-If the bone age is far ahead of the child’s actual age -- for instance, if a child of 6 has a bone age of 11 -- the child is in danger of not growing to his or her full height.
+If the bone age is far ahead of the child’s actual age -- for instance, if a child of age 6 has a bone age of 11 -- the child is in danger of not growing to his or her full height.

 Your pediatrician may refer you to a pediatric endocrinologist for evaluation and treatment.